 Please use the “search” or “find” function on your device to look for keywords in this post; it’s a long one!

-I’ll update this from time-time as I try out new suppliers– I hope you find it helpful.
+I’ll update this from time-time as I try out new product– I hope you find it helpful.

 These are geared toward a United States audience.
 I have not really explored international suppliers for practical reasons.
 I like to keep my list as small as possible because a big supplier list = more complication and stuff to think about.
 So just because someone isn’t on here doesn’t mean they are good/bad.

 - I prefer silicon mats – they *seem* to keep the bottom of my cookies more moist, since I leave them on their to cool and decorate/dry after decorating.
 They also seem to slip around less on the actual baking tray.
 Any brand works so long as the reviews are good.
 I use Amazon Basics.
 I also really like MiuMiu brand from Costco when they have it for sale.
 I have also used THESE and they work great, bonus is the built-in macaron template.
-Honestly, you don’t need to buy brand name for this item.
+Honestly, you don’t need to buy brand name for this item, and you can also support me by purchasing my brand HERE.

 Unless if I’m piping flowers or macarons, I only ever use tipless piping bags for flooding and details 90% of my decorated icing cookies.
 I have a whole post on them HERE.